A new category between external fixation and definitive reconstruction for critical long-bone defects

 Current TRL: 4–5 → Target: TRL 6 (clinical pilot)

-Partnership and collaboration opportunities
+Partnership and further development

 Industrial licensing